 Today the federal government’s gotten so big there’s hardly a thing Washington wants to do that it can’t do.
 A good part of American history is the story of the growth of the federal government.
 But that hasn’t always been good and today it’s clear we need a check on the federal government’s power more than ever.

-Obamacare was supposed to reduce the cost of healthcare, but in North Carolina Obamacare premiums increased an average of 40% in 2017, and 95 of 100 counties only have one insurer offering plans in the marketplace.
+Obamacare was supposed to reduce the cost of healthcare.
+But it didn’t.
+In North Carolina, Obamacare premiums increased an average of 19.3% in 2018, after increasing 40% in 2017.
+Today, 95 out of 100 counties only have only one health insurer offering plans in the marketplace.
 Fixing healthcare is a necessity.
-The goal is straightforward: To lower costs.
+And the goal is straightforward: To lower costs.
 And to be sure families – people with pre-existing conditions is an example – can get the healthcare they need.